Manor House is a Grade II listed building in the East Lindsey local planning authority area, England. First listed on 30 June 1986. House.

 Description

-In the roof are three two-light dormers with lead flat roofs and cheeks.
-At the rear is a C19 lean-to with C20 alterations.
-In the angle of the L-plan is a large stack with inglenook fireplace, the curved bressumer is chamfered with small roll stops.
-In the central first floor room a large bay post, jointed into the tie is visible, and an arch brace to the tie, which is 3'0" above floor level, possibly indicating a former ground floor hall.
-The doorway which breaks through the tie is C17 in character, with large timber uprights, chamfered with simple stops.
+In the roof, there are three two-light dormers with lead flat roofs and cheeks.
+At the rear, there is a 19th-century lean-to with 20th-century alterations.
+In the angle of the L-plan, there is a large stack with an inglenook fireplace, and the curved bressumer is chamfered with small roll stops.
+Inside, in the central first-floor room, a large bay post is visible, jointed into the tie, along with an arch brace to the tie, which is three feet above floor level, possibly indicating the location of a former ground floor hall.
+The doorway that breaks through the tie has a 17th-century character, featuring large timber uprights that are chamfered with simple stops.
 The clasped purlin roof is partly renewed.

-The house has a large collection of C13 moulded stones in the garden and is on the site of an earlier building.
+Additionally, the house has a large collection of 13th-century moulded stones in the garden and is situated on the site of an earlier building.

 Matched applications, energy data and sale records are assembled automatically and may contain errors.
 Flag incorrect data.